 What’s more, Stella’s sister, Elizabeth (Lyons), gave up on her own aspirations in order to please her parents by having children with her husband, Diego (PenaVega), as well as to help with Stella’s care.
 Meanwhile, their slacker brother, Aiden (Blair) has been using his sister’s diagnosis to get pity dates from women.

 When Stella married Wes (Knight), she only expected to live six to eight months.
 Now that “’til death do us part” could happen much later than sooner, the good looking Londoner isn’t sure he can maintain his perfect husband facade.

 As reality sinks in, Stella realizes she must stop living like she’s dying and start living like someone with a whole life ahead of her.
 As she does so, she also must help her loved ones do the same.

 What do you think?
 Do you like the Life Sentence TV series?
-Should this TV show be cancelled or renewed for another season on The CW?
+Should this TV show have been cancelled or renewed for season two on The CW?